jonryley/genesis-arc-crm-process/gates/gate-2-shape-gate.md

 ## Purpose

-Decide whether the value case is strong enough to move towards conversion.
+Decide whether the customer value case is strong enough to justify formal commercial pursuit and conversion activity.

-## Pass Criteria
+## Gate Criteria

-- Customer need is clearly defined
+- The customer problem and desired outcomes are clearly understood
-- Value proposition is relevant
+- The value proposition is relevant and credible
-- Commercial logic is credible
+- The commercial and economic logic is understood
+- The proposed solution direction is viable
-- Key stakeholders are understood
+- Key stakeholders and buying dynamics are identified
-- Differentiation is clear
+- Differentiation is clear and meaningful
-- Risks and assumptions are visible
+- Risks, assumptions, and dependencies are visible
+- Internal capability and commitment exist to pursue

+## Governance Questions

+- Do we understand the customer problem and business drivers?
+- Is the value proposition compelling?
+- Is there a credible commercial case?
+- Are we differentiated in a meaningful way?
+- Do we understand the buying process and stakeholders?
+- Are the risks acceptable and manageable?
+- Is this opportunity strong enough to justify formal pursuit?

 ## Decision Options

-- Progress to Pursue Stage
+- Progress to Stage 3 Convert
-- Hold
+- Hold pending further information
-- Rework
+- Rework value shaping
-- Stop
+- Stop and close

+## Gate Outcome

+- Approved opportunities progress into formal pursuit, proposal, bid, or conversion activity
+- Held opportunities remain under review
+- Rework opportunities require further shaping and stakeholder engagement
+- Rejected opportunities are closed or archived

+## Leadership Test

+This is where opportunity quality and strategic focus are tested.

+Strong organisations pursue opportunities where customer value, commercial logic, differentiation, and delivery confidence are aligned.

+Weak pursuit decisions create wasted bid effort, poor forecasting, and avoidable delivery risk.